 Step 7 - Remove Basting

-Now you have completed the stitching it is time to remove the basting down the center.
-Take a seam ripper and gently remove the stitches or pull on the threads because you did not backstitch.
+Now you have completed the stitching, it is time to remove the basting down the center.
+Take a seam ripper and gently remove the basting stitches.

-The seam down the center comes undone.
-It reveals the slotted fabric and the stitching down the side keeps it all in place.
+The stitching line down the center comes undone.
+It reveals the slotted fabric, and the stitching down the side keeps it all in place.